AccidentByDragon/game-jam-o-ct-2025-waves/README.md

 ## TODO
-1. Add controlls and isntructions point in main menu
+1. Add controls and instructions point in main menu
 2. attmept to fix the collision knockback bugs